 $ rustwasmc build

---enable-ext flag to compile Rust programs that use WASI extensions, such as WasmEdge's storage, native command and tensorflow APIs.
+--enable-ext flag to compile Rust programs that use WASI extensions, such as WasmEdge's storage and tensorflow APIs.
 The

 rustwasmc will run the compiled WebAssembly bytecode program in the

 $ rustwasmc build --enable-ext

 A key feature of the WasmEdge runtime is its support for Ahead-of-Time (AOT) compilers.
 When you run WebAssembly programs in Node.js

 wasmedge-extensions add-ons, you typically do not need to worry about it as the add-on handles AOT compilation transparently.
 However, in some cases, you do want the

 rustwasmc to compile and generate native code for the program.

 Then, use the commands below to bring your operating system up to date with the latest developer tools.
 The commands here are tested on Ubuntu 20.04.